 You should know about the general terms of agreement adopted by the company or registered firm.
 They prefer to make an agreement with the standard form of contract.
 This standard form contains all the terms and conditions of the agreement and bears a clear identity of the company or firm.

-When you sign an insurance deed you would have noticed that all the terms of insurance and identity of Insurer Company are given in the form, this form is called standard form of contract.
+When you sign an insurance deed you would have noticed that all the terms of insurance and identity of Insurer Company are given in the form, this form is called the standard form of contract.
 When all the terms are printed in the form then you have no choice to alter or amend it in your favour.
-You have only one chance i.e. to make contract or not.
+You have only one chance i.e. to make a contract or not.

 A written agreement is void in devoid of signature of both parties to the agreement.
 Because without signature it can’t be proved that both parties have given consent towards the agreement.
-Signature is essential part of valid written contract.
+Signature is an essential part of a valid written contract.

 You can civil or criminal or both proceedings simultaneously.
 File civil suit for recovery of money under CPC or file suit for the performance of the contract under the Specific Relief Act.
 You may file a criminal case for cheating.